BYUHPC/sci-comp-course/assignments/treasure-hunt.md

 Once you have done so, navigate into `treasure_hunt` and modify the permissions of `which-file` to allow you to execute it.

-You will need to load a Python 3 environment module, for example `python/3.8`, to successfully run `which-file`.
+You will need to load the Python 3.8 environment module (`python/3.8`) to successfully run `which-file`.